 The accompanying annual accounts have been prepared on the basis of the accounting records of Grifols, S.A.
-The annual accounts for 2011 have been prepared in accordance with prevailing legislation and the Spanish General Chart of Accounts to present fairly the equity and financial position of the Company at 31 December 2011 and the results of operations, changes in equity, and cash flows for the year then ended.
+The annual accounts for 2012 have been prepared in accordance with prevailing legislation and the Spanish General Chart of Accounts to present fairly the equity and financial position of the Company at 31 December 2012 and results of operations, changes in equity, and cash flows for the year then ended.

-The directors consider that the annual accounts for 2011, authorised for issue on 22 February 2012, will be approved by the shareholders with no changes.
+The directors consider that the annual accounts for 2012, authorised for issue on 21 February 2013, will be approved with no changes by the shareholders at their annual general meeting.